Alfonso Enríquez: Nuptials and offspring

-In 1387, Alfonso Enriquez, posing as a servant, asked Juana de Mendoza (widowed by the Battle of Aljubarrota, August 1385), if she would marry his Lord (himself).
+In 1387, Alfonso Enríquez, posing as a servant, asked Juana de Mendoza (widowed by the Battle of Aljubarrota, August 1385), if she would marry his Lord (himself).
 The disguised Alfonso received the answer that Alfonso Enríquez was the son of a "marrana" (family of converted Jews), at which the supposed servant slapped her.
 Revealing his trickery, it is said that was requested the presence of a priest to marry them "for let it not be said that any man had raised his hand to her who was not her husband."

 It is also said that on one occasion, having arrived late at night, he had to sleep with his company in the field, receiving the explanation the following day from the haughty Mendoza that "No self respecting Castilian woman would open the doors of her castle to anyone at night."

 Alfonso and Juana had the following children: